Final Project

 Checkpoint 4

-For this checkpoint, students should submit their written regression equation, estimated coefficients, and interpretations.
+For this checkpoint, students should submit at least one written regression equation1, some estimated coefficients, and their interpretations.
 Full credit will be awarded to students with these three requirements.
+This can be a simple single variable equation if that is all the student is ready for, but the idea is to have something I can give feedback on.
+Be sure to discuss your modeling decisions – are you using logs?
+Binary variables?
 An example would be as follows:

 Example Materials